ziolai/finite_element_electrical_engineering/README.md

 ### Homework-2 - 1D FEM Model

+#### Eddy Current Assignment:  modeling part
+1. explain what eddy currents are and how this effect is modeled mathematically;
+2. give expression for skin-depth;

 #### Eddy Current Assignment:  analytical part
 1. extend text of the assignment: specify geometry of air-coil-core; specify material coefficients on domain;
 2. derive equation for the z-component of the vector potential; analytical reference solution; expression for skin depth;